Mount Everest: Summiting with disabilities

+Summiting Everest with disabilities has become popular in the 21st century.
+Sudarshan Gautam, a Canadian double-amputee, summited the mountain in 2013.
+In the same year, Eli Reimer, a teenager with Down syndrome, hiked to the South Base Camp as part of a fundraising effort for his father's foundation.

 Routes

-Mount Everest has two main climbing routes, the southeast ridge from Nepal and the north ridge from Tibet, as well as many other less frequently climbed routes.
-Of the two main routes, the southeast ridge is technically easier and more frequently used.
+Mount Everest has two main climbing routes, the Southeast Ridge from Nepal and the North Ridge from Tibet, as well as many other less frequently climbed routes.
+Of the two main routes, the Southeast Ridge is technically easier and more frequently used.
 It was the route used by Edmund Hillary and Tenzing Norgay in 1953 and the first recognised of 15 routes to the top by 1996.
-This was, however, a route decision dictated more by politics than by design, as the Chinese border was closed to the western world in the 1950s, after the People's Republic of China invaded Tibet.
+This was, however, a route decision dictated more by politics than by design, as the Chinese border was closed to the western world in the 1950s, after Annexation of Tibet by the People's Republic of China.

 Most attempts are made during May, before the summer monsoon season.
 As the monsoon season approaches, the jet stream shifts northward, thereby reducing the average wind speeds high on the mountain.
 While attempts are sometimes made in September and October, after the monsoons, when the jet stream is again temporarily pushed northward, the additional snow deposited by the monsoons and the less stable weather patterns at the monsoons' tail end makes climbing extremely difficult.